This post may contain affiliate links. Please read our disclosure policy.

 4. Bake

 Bake in a preheated 375°F oven for about 18 minutes, or until puffed, golden brown, and firm to the touch.
+Let cool slightly before serving warm or at room temperature.

-Expert tips for perfect scones
+Expert tips

-Keep the dough cold – Cold butter helps the scones puff and hold their shape.
-If the dough gets too warm, the butter melts too early and the scones won’t rise.
+Cold butter helps the scones puff and hold their shape.
+If the dough gets too warm, the butter melts too early and the scones won’t rise high, since cold butter releases steam that gets trapped in the layers of dough and pushes the dough up into flaky layers.

-Fold for better texture – Folding the dough (a light lamination) helps create lift and structure.
-You’ll get taller scones with a more tender crumb.
+Folding the dough (a light lamination) helps create lift and structure.
+You’ll get taller scones with a more tender crumb as the large pieces of butter expand in the oven and push out the dough around them.

-Cut cleanly – Use a sharp knife or bench scraper for crisp edges that rise evenly.
+Use a sharp knife or bench scraper for crisp edges that rise evenly.
 Avoid dragging or compressing the dough as you slice.

-Freshly baked gluten free scones, including chocolate chip and glazed, on a parchment-lined tray
+Freshly baked gluten free scones, including chocolate chip and glazed, on a parchment-lined tray.

 Here’s how to adapt this recipe for dietary needs or if you're missing an ingredient.

-Dairy free: Use a block-style vegan butter like Melt or Miyoko’s Creamery.
+Use a block-style vegan butter like Melt or Miyoko’s Creamery.
 Earth Balance sticks are too soft and melt too fast, so avoid them.
 For the buttermilk, use 1/2 cup plain nondairy yogurt or sour cream plus 1/2 cup unsweetened nondairy milk.
 Avoid anything with added flavor or grit, like oat milk.
 Check that your mix-ins are also dairy free.

-Honey: Lyle’s Golden Syrup or light corn syrup both work well.
+Lyle’s Golden Syrup or light corn syrup both work well.
 Maple syrup adds too much moisture, but you might get away with using 2 tablespoons instead of 3.

 Go Ad-Free